rajatvd/rajatvd.github.io/_posts/2019-1-11-Neural-ODE-Adversarial.md

     <img src='/images/neural_ode/time_adv6_64x10x10_0-10-300.gif' alt='adv_trained' width='30%' style='margin:20px 50px; display:inline-block' text-align='center'/>
     <img src='/images/neural_ode/time_nonadv_run48_64x10x10_0-10-300.gif' alt='non_adv' width='30%' style='margin:20px 50px; display:inline-block' text-align='center'/>

-    <figcaption>Evolution of a part of the state of the neural ODE trained for an end time of $t=1$ with an input digit '6'.
-Left: Adversarially trained network which remains relatively constant after $t=1$ leading to higher accuracies for larger end times.
+    <figcaption>Evolution of a part of the state of the neural ODE trained for an end time of $t=1$ with an input digit '6'. <br>Left: Adversarially trained network which remains relatively constant after $t=1$ leading to higher accuracies for larger end times.
 The slow changes in the state are hard to notice with just our eye.
 Right: Normally trained network (same hyperparameters) with much more noticeable changes change after $t=1$.
 The state seems to eventually saturate.</figcaption>
 </figure>

 It seems like the adversarially trained ODE state settles down faster than the normally trained one.
 At least I couldn't perceive significant changes in it when compared to the normal state.
 On closer inspection, I discovered that the state does in fact change by growing in scale, so the normalized image appears constant.
 This actually means that the derivative of the ODE state, the neural network $f$, is a constant.
 So it is technically not in 'equilibrium', but in a steady-state of sorts because the derivative state is itself in equilibrium.